Cathedral of Assumption, Moscow Kremlin

-Bucknell Russian majors have developed careers in a wide variety of disciplines: education, business, law, government, even medicine.
+Bucknell Russian Studies majors have developed careers in a wide variety of disciplines: education, business, law, government, even medicine.
 (Remember, the Russian major at Bucknell is a Russian Studies major that allows students to focus on any aspect of Russian culture and society they choose.)
-Since 1991 most graduates of the Russian Program have decided to begin their post-graduate careers with a job in Russia.
+Since 1991 most graduates of the Russian Studies Program have decided to begin their post-graduate careers with a job in Russia.
 The reason is compelling: in Russia you can do well while doing good.
 More than anything else the Russians need people who have experienced a Western free-market economy to talk to them, show them how to start up and run businesses.
 Some of our graduates are actually engaged in missionary and charity work, but most are involved in the same sort of jobs that they would have in this country.
 The only difference is that they are in an exciting place at an exciting time -- and, despite what we often read in the US press, none have mentioned any sense of danger.
 A few of their stories are listed below.
-For a broader view of the postgraduate lives of Bucknell Russian majors, see the Alumni Page.

 Tracy Dennison '94